aeturrell/cookie-cutter-research-project/README.md

 - analysis.py
 - both Latex files*

+There are a couple of ways to run the python files.
+The first is to run them from the command line, from the root directory.
+For example:
+``python -m src.download_raw_data``
+To run all of them at once, use
+``python -m src.master``
+Or, from within an IDE, run the contents of src/master.py (but run it as if from the root folder).

 &ast; You may find that because the .eps files used for figures are not in a sub-directory of the main .tex folder, you must add a flag to the Latex compiler.
 In TexShop, the steps are:
 - Go to Preferences